superhero/js.websocket/README.md

 ## Websocket

 A server/client bundle setup to solve some personal issues I have with other solutions out there.
-The current version is verry young and serv
+The current version is very young.
+The project is setup for me to be able to work on the project and reference it.

 ### Example